 This book offers a detailed review of completed, ongoing and planned basic income experiments in order to examine the value of and complications inherent in conducting such experiments and to provide best-practice guidelines for future social experimentation and policy development.

-Jurgen De Wispelaere is a Policy Fellow with the Institute for Policy Research at Bath University and a Political Economy Research Fellow with the Independent Social Research Foundation.
+Jurgen De Wispelaere is a Policy Fellow with the Institute for Policy Research at the University of Bath and a Political Economy Research Fellow with the Independent Social Research Foundation.

 Evelyn L Forget is Professor of Economics in the Rady Faculty of Health Sciences at the University of Manitoba, Canada.